Utah Administrative Code

 (3) Passing a certification renewal examination.

-(A) If the Executive Secretary determines that the applicant meets the eligibility requirements of R311-500-5 and will comply with the performance standards of R311-500-8, the Executive Secretary shall reissue the certificate to the applicant.
+(A) If the Director determines that the applicant meets the eligibility requirements of R311-500-5 and will comply with the performance standards of R311-500-8, the Director shall reissue the certificate to the applicant.

-(B) If the Executive Secretary determines that the applicant does not meet the eligibility requirements described in R311-500-5 or will not comply or has not complied with the performance standards of R311-500-8, the Executive Secretary may issue a notice to deny certification in a manner consistent with R311-500-9.
+(B) If the Director determines that the applicant does not meet the eligibility requirements described in R311-500-5 or will not comply or has not complied with the performance standards of R311-500-8, the Director may issue a notice to deny certification in a manner consistent with R311-500-9.

 (b) Renewal certificates shall be valid for two years and shall be subject to revocation under R311- 500-9.